 Here is a quick checklist of things to run through once a your domain has been repointed to your host and you have installed WordPress on your site.
 See our article on adding domains for full details of how to do this.

 Some of these things don’t technically need to be done right away; nevertheless from experience setting up several website it is best to have a set routine to go through, getting certain things out the way as soon as you launch the site.

 That way when you have a portfolio of sites you don’t have to go back figuring out which things you have configured for which sites – you follow a set pattern every time you set up a new blog that means all the bases are covered.

 - SSL normally installs automatically within 24-48 hours of you installing a new domain on your host; however if you want you can open up a live chat and get your host to install SSL on your new site right away.
-See our article on hosting for a section on how to do this with Hostgator.

 - Install the plugins you anticipate needing right away if you prefer; see our plugins page for some of the more popularly used plugins.
 You don’t need to actually activate them until you need them later.
 Shortpixel is a very good plugin to install immediately to optimize images, as is Really Simple SSL to force https redirects.

 - You can also delete plugins that are not usually needed if you want to, like Jetpack, MOJO, Hello Dolly, WPForms Lite.

 - Install and use a Theme you like.
 Check out the ones supplied by default, or else see our Themes page for some good free and Premium themes to try out.